tamzrod/modbus-replicator/docs/replicator_packet_composition_architecture.md

 The Modbus Replicator is responsible for:

 1. Acquiring raw Modbus memory from field devices
-2. Composing packets that conform to the **existing MMA2.0 raw ingest packet format**
+2. Composing packets that conform **exactly** to the existing MMA2.0 Raw Ingest v1 packet format
 3. Transmitting those packets reliably

 This document exists to **lock the internal replicator architecture** so that:

-- packet composition has a single authority
+* Packet composition has a single authority
-- future packet evolution is localized
+* Future packet evolution is localized
-- source data acquisition remains stable
+* Source data acquisition remains stable
-- silent protocol drift is prevented
+* Silent protocol drift is prevented

 ---

-## Explicit Non‑Goals
+## Explicit Non-Goals

 This document does **not**:

-- redefine the MMA2.0 packet format
+* Redefine the MMA2.0 packet format
-- act as the source of truth for packet bytes
+* Act as the source of truth for packet bytes
-- introduce new packet fields
+* Introduce new packet fields
-- change MMA2.0 behavior
+* Change MMA2.0 behavior

 The packet format is **already defined** and treated here as an **external contract**.